Towards Accelerated Greedy Sampling and Reconstruction of Bandlimited Graph Signals: Preliminaries

-Let $\x$ be a graph signal which is $k$-bandlimited in a given basis $\mathbf{V} \in \mathbb{R}^{N \times N}$.
+Let $\x$ be a graph signal which is $k$-spectrally sparse in a given basis $\mathbf{V} \in \mathbb{R}^{N \times N}$.
 This means that the signal's so-called graph Fourier transform (GFT) $\bar{\x} = \V^{-1} \x$ is $k$-sparse.
 There are several choices for $\mathbf{V}$ in literature with most aiming to decompose a graph signal into different modes of variation with respect to the graph topology.
 For instance, $\mathbf{V} = [\mathbf{v}_{1},\cdots,\mathbf{v}_{N}]$ can be defined via the Jordan decomposition of the adjacency matrix \cite{DSP_freq_analysis,deri2017spectral}, through the eigenvectors of the Laplacian when $\mathcal{G}$ is undirected \cite{shuman2013}, or it can be obtained as the result of an optimization procedure \cite{shafipour2017digraph,sardellitti}.
 In this paper, we assume that the adjacency matrix $\A = \V \mathbf{\Lambda}\V^{-1}$ is normal which in turn implies $\V$ is unitary and $\V^{-1} = \V^\top$.

-Recall that since $\x$ is bandlimited, $\bar{\x}$ is sparse with at most $k$ nonzero entries.
+Recall that since $\x$ is spectrally sparse, $\bar{\x}$ is sparse with at most $k$ nonzero entries.
 Let $\K$ be the support set of $\bar{\x}$, where $|\K| = k$.
 Then one can write $\x = \U\bar{\x}_\K$, where $\U = \V_{\K,c}$.
-In the sequel, without loss of generality we assume $\U$ does not contain all-zero rows; otherwise, one could omit the all-zero rows of $\U$ and their corresponding nodes from the graph as they provide no meaningful information about the graph signal.
+In the sequel, without loss of generality we assume $\U$ does not contain all-zero rows; otherwise, one could omit the all-zero rows of $\U$ and their corresponding nodes from the graph as they provide no meaningful information about the graph signals.
 Moreover, we proceed by assuming that the support set $\K$ is known.

+\textbf{Remark 1.} As in the prior work on sampling graph signals \cite{puy2016random,chen2016signal,chen2015discrete,chamon2017greedy,marques2016sampling,gama2016rethinking}, our proposed schemes require the graph Fourier transform (GFT) bases (i.e., $\V$) as input; this involves eigenvalue decomposition of $\A$ which may be computationally intensive for large graphs.
+The focus of this paper, however, is not on the pre-processing step of finding $\V$ but rather on developing efficient sampling algorithms with theoretical performance guarantees on the achievable reconstruction error in a variety of settings.